Ensembl/WiggleTools/README.md

 wiggletools gt 5 test/fixedStep.bw
 ```

-This is useful to define regions in the *apply* function (see below).
+This is useful to define regions in the *apply* function, or to compute information content (see below).

 * unit